How Teacherpreneurs are Changing the World of Education

 Who is a teacherpreneur?

-Most educational institutions have fundamentally differentiated between those who frame policies for learners, like curriculum specialists, and those who implement it, that is teachers.
+Most educational institutions have fundamentally differentiated between those who frame policies for learners, like curriculum specialists, and those who implement them, that is teachers.
 The policymakers and the teachers are two distinct identities playing separate roles in shaping the future of learning.

 The concept of teacherpreneurship strives to break this compartmentalization and merge these varying roles into one.
 The idea of teacherpreneurship essentially hybridizes the distinct roles of teaching and policymaking.
 In doing so, it equips the teachers with a renewed sense of innovative freedom to realize their creative aspirations for learners.